AndreaEnricoFranzoni/FunctionalMultiSourceGeographicallyWeightedRegression/README.md

 1. **Fortran**:  unlike Linux and Windows, Fortran has to be installed on macOS: instructions in this [link](https://cran.r-project.org/bin/macosx/tools/).
 Lapack and BLAS will be consequently installed.

-2. **OpenMP**: unlike Linux and Windows, OMP is not installed by default on macOS.
+2. **clang and OpenMP**: `Apple clang` version has to be at least 19.0.0..
+Unlike Linux and Windows, OMP is not installed by default on macOS.
 Open the terminal and digit the following commands.

 - **Homebrew**
   - Check the presence of Homebrew
     ~~~
     brew --version
     ~~~
-    - If this command does not give back the version of Homebrew, install it according to the macOS version
+    - If this command does not give back the version of Homebrew, install it according to the macOS architecture
     ~~~
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ~~~
-      1. *M1* or *M2*
+      1. *M1*, *M2* or *M3*
       ~~~
       echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile
       eval "$(/opt/homebrew/bin/brew shellenv)"